voku/Arrayy/README.md

 ##### length()

 Returns the length of the string.
-An alias for PHP's mb_strlen() function.

 ```php
 s('fòôbàř')->length(); // 6